department-of-veterans-affairs/vagov-content/pages/life-insurance/sgli-online-enrollment.md

 ## What is SOES?

-SOES is an online portal that lets you sign up for or make changes to your SGLI policy.
+SOES is an online portal that lets you sign up for or make changes to your SGLI coverage.
 In SOES, you can:
-- Sign up for SGLI coverage
+- Sign up for SGLI
-- Increase, reduce or cancel SGLI and FSGLI coverage
+- Increase, reduce or cancel SGLI coverage
 - Add or make changes to SGLI beneficiary information
 - View, save, print, or email an SGLI Coverage Certificate